Home » Do Tortoises Shells Grow with Them?

 According to the Journal of Zoology, the growth of tortoises can differ between males and females.

-Nonetheless, both males and females shed their shells at certain points.
+Nonetheless, both males and females shed their shells at specific points.
 For some, it may take longer or happen at more infrequent intervals.
 Even still, shedding is a vital part of growth and life.

 How Fast Do Tortoise Shells Grow?

-• What it eats
+• What it eats.

-• Level of food consumption
+• Level of food consumption.

-• Enclosure
+• Enclosure.

-• Living environment
+• Living environment.

 The growth rate also depends on the tortoise species because some species grow faster than others.